catallog/django-ext_fields/README.md

 To make things easy we created a decorator that you put in your django models to allow them have any additional arbitrary fields using a simple EAV approach.
-I is simple, fast, and you don't need to worry about it.
-I is NOT the final ultimate solution for the problem, but a really handy one, that can be used in virtually any existing project.
+It is simple, fast, and you don't need to worry about it.
+It is NOT the final ultimate solution for the problem, but a really handy one, that can be used in virtually any existing project.